u-blox/ubxlib/port/platform/common/automation/README.md

 ```
   "CONNECTION_INSTANCE_16": {
     "serial_port": "COM3",
-    "debugger": None
+    "debugger": "none"
   }
 ```

-By setting `debugger` to `None`, the script will simply pick the one and only connected board.
+By setting `debugger` to `"none"`, the script will simply pick the one and only connected board.
 Should there be multiple boards connected to the PC, one must specify the correct serial number for the debugger.

 # Jenkins Test Selection
 As a first step in the Jenkins pipeline there is a script that decides what instances and tests suites to run.
 This is handled by the `automation.get-test-selection` PyInvoke task.
 This task returns a JSON struct with a list of instances to run and a test filter.
 The input to this script is the last commit message and what files have been modified like (for more details on how to use PyInvoke tasks see [PyInvoke Tasks](#pyinvoke-tasks) section):